What is a Tablet Controlled Mixer?

 Midas MR12 Tablet Controlled Mixer

 In pro audio mixers Midas is a legendary name.
-The MR12 looks almost similar to the Behringer XR12 and they are the same in many ways; but, the Midas MR12 has a few things up it’s sleeve that justify the bigger price tag!
+The MR12 looks almost similar to the Behringer XR12 and they are the same in many ways; but, the Midas MR12 has a few things up its sleeve that justifies the bigger price tag!
 The four Midas Pro preamps housed in the MR12 are potentially the greatest upgrade.
 They are the exact same low-noise, high-resolution preamps used in both the Midas Pro Series mixers and the M32.
 If you’ve ever priced nice preamps for recording purposes, you know you can spend thousands on just one terrific preamp.

 You get four superb preamps in the Midas M12!
 The Software is another difference.
 The effect engines are the very same effect engines that are used in the digital console M32!
 The Midas MR12 has the same list of input and output channels, recording or playback on USB 2-channel, onboard Wifi, ethernet, midi, and rack mount as the Behringer XR12.
 But if you need preamps and effects of Pro quality for a genuinely professional sound, then the MR12 is your best choice.